gulshankumar409/Syntactic-Tree-Generation-Pipeline-using-NLTK-on-GitHub/README.md

 ### Acknowledgments

-Give credit to any external tools, libraries, or grammars used in the development of the pipeline.
+Thanks to all external tools, libraries, or grammars used in the development of the pipeline.

 Feel free to customize the above template based on the specifics of your implementation and preferences.